-Personnel expenditures, which represent 35% of all expenditures, are estimated to increase \$885,409 or 10.7% over the prior year projected to \$9,175,691.
-The official Draft Budget includes an increase in staffing for two full-time police officers.
+Personnel expenditures, which represent 36% of all expenditures, are estimated to increase \$826,593 or 10.0% over the prior year projected to \$9,101,875.
+The Budget includes an increase in staffing for two full-time police officers.
 In addition, two additional positions, another police officer and a new Village Engineer position, were not yet filled during the year, resulting in an increase of personnel costs that would be closer to four new full-time positions when comparing next year's budget to current year projected.
 The two additional police officers will ultimately increase patrol coverage for all of the four patrol shifts in the Village.
+The fiscal and economic situation of the Village will dictate later in the summer/fall of 2020 if the Village will be moving forward with the filling of these positions at that time.
 The Village has three (3) collective bargaining agreements (CBA's) with Police Officers, Sergeant and Public Works/Water Laborers and all agreements were renegotiated during the year.
 Non-union employees are budgeted to receive a 2.25% pay adjustment to the salary schedule for next year based on position.
 Police Officers are set to receive a 2.25% pay adjustment, Sergeants a 2% pay adjustment and Public Works employees a 2.5% pay adjustment based on their CBA's.
 Step increases are provided for employees who meet eligibility and who are not at the maximum step in their salary range.
-Total authorized full-time equivalents (FTE's) for next fiscal year are 64.80, an increase from 62.55 authorized FTE's in the current year.
+Total authorized full-time equivalents (FTE's) for next fiscal year are 64.55, an increase from 62.55 authorized FTE's in the current year.